VictorSilv/cs_hash/README.md

 ✅ Debugging Tools – Print table contents for inspection.

 📥 Installation
- the entire cs_hash.txt code into your ChoiceScript game project.
+ Just copy and paste the  cs_hash.txt file into your ChoiceScript game "scenes" folder.

-Include it in your game file using:
+call it in your game file using:

- cs_hash.txt to your scenes files. access its commands by the use of *gosub_scene routines.

-Now, you can use any of the hash table functions in your game.
+ "*gosub_scene cs_hash" routines in orger to call the hash table functions in your game.

 🎮 Usage & Examples
 1. Initializing a Hash Table
-Before using a hash table, you must initialize it with a name it's array size.
+Before using a hash table: Thou must initialize it with a array name <a string!> it's array size <number>.

+For exmaple the command below:
 *gosub_scene cs_hash hash_table_init "inventory" 20
-Creates a table named inventory with space for 10 key-value pairs (since each pair takes 2 slots).
+Creates a table named inventory with space for 9 key-value pairs (since each pair takes 2 slots and the mtadata necessary for it to work is already occupying the first slot).

 2. Setting Key-Value Pairs
 Use hash_table_set to add or update entries.